Petitcodiac River: Etymology

 A commonly held belief suggests that the name "Petitcodiac" originates from the French term "petit coude," meaning "little elbow."
-However, the actual derivation of the name is rooted in an indigenous word, likely from Maliseet or possibly Mi'kmaq language.
-According to Maliseet Elder and linguist Dr. Peter Paul of Woodstock Reserve, the name refers to a wall of water rushing in: "now they call that petakuyak.
+However, the actual derivation of the name is rooted in an indigenous word, likely from Wolastoqey or possibly Mi'kmaq language.
+According to Wolastoqey Elder and linguist Dr. Peter Paul of Woodstock Reserve, the name refers to a wall of water rushing in: "now they call that petakuyak.
 [It] means 'sound of thunder,' well, the rush of water coming in like a thunderstorm."
 If the term has a Mi'kmaq origin, it could be linked to "Petkootkweăk," meaning "the river that bends like a bow", possibly a reference to the river's right angle bend near Moncton.
 The Acadians adapted the name to Petcoudiac or Petitcoudiac, which was later modified to Petitcodiac by British settlers.

 The river gained the nickname "Chocolate River" due to its heavy sedimentation, resulting in a distinctive brown tint.
 With the construction of the Petitcodiac River Causeway, an additional 10 million cubic metres (13 million cubic yards) of sediment began to accumulate in the 4.7 km (2.9 mi) stretch downstream from the causeway.